 - Azure Blob Storage: Azure Blob storage is a feature of Microsoft Azure.
 It allows users to store large amounts of unstructured data on Microsoft’s data storage platform.
 In this case, Blob stands for Binary Large Object, which includes objects such as images and multimedia files.

 - Azure File Storage: Azure Files is an Azure File Storage service you can use to create file-sharing in the cloud.
-It is based on the Server Message Block (SMB) protocol and enables you to access files remotely or on-premises via API through encrypted communications.
+It is based on the Server Message Block (SMB) protocol and enables you to access files remotely or on-premises via an API, using encrypted communications.

 - Or even a SharePoint library, where you can store images and many other types of files.